datarisk-io/mlops_codex/docs/source/deploying.rst

 .. code:: python

-    # Function that describes the steps for Neomaril to execute the trained model.
+    # Function that describes the steps for MLOps to execute the trained model.
     # The input parameters are:
     #   data:str
     #       The data that will be used by the model must arrive in string format